impleri/mob-skills/readme.md

 # Mob Skills

 A library mod to control mob spawning using skill-based restrictions created in KubeJS scripts.
 If you've seen Mob Stages in 1.12, then you have a rough idea of what this mod does.
-Out of the box, it provides a registry for tracking mob spawning restrictions and uses it whenever a mob spawn is attempted.

 [![CurseForge](https://cf.way2muchnoise.eu/short_714844.svg)](https://www.curseforge.com/minecraft/mc-mods/mob-skills)
 [![Modrinth](https://img.shields.io/modrinth/dt/mob-skills?color=bcdeb7&label=%20&logo=modrinth&logoColor=096765&style=plastic)](https://modrinth.com/mod/mob-skills)